bibanon/bibanon/Books/Guides/Programming/Qbasic.md

 ## Formatting Text ##

-### COLOR (FAGGOT WAY)
+### `COLOR` (FAGGOT WAY)

-COLOR lets you change the color of text you put on the screen.
+`COLOR` lets you change the color of text you put on the screen.
 It's very simple to understand.

-The syntax is: COLOR [foreground color] , [background color] , [border color] .
+The syntax is: `COLOR [foreground color] , [background color] , [border color]`.

 Foreground is the color that the text is.
 Background is the color that the area around the letter is.
-Border color is supposed to set the border to the screen, but doesn't do anything that I can see! if you put COLOR in the program, it changes the color of all of the text printed until the next COLOR statement.
+Border color is supposed to set the border to the screen, but doesn't do anything that I can see! if you put `COLOR` in the program, it changes the color of all of the text printed until the next `COLOR` statement.
-For example, if you typed "COLOR 1, 4", it would PRINT blue text with a red background.
-If you typed "COLOR 2, 9", it would PRINT green text with a light green background.
+For example, if you typed `COLOR 1, 4`, it would `PRINT` blue text with a red background.
+If you typed `COLOR 2, 9`, it would `PRINT` green text with a light green background.
 Understand?
 It's pretty easy.
 Now you need to know the basic fifteen color codes.
 Well, guess what?
 They're right here:

     0 - Black
     1 - Blue